Partners

 Gif-sur-Yvette, France

-PhD-awarding institution for DC8 and home of the CNRS-SATIE laboratory, which co-supervises DC8 alongside CNRS-C2RMF.
-Paris-Saclay contributes expertise in statistical signal processing and uncertainty quantification, directly applied to the multimodal XRF + hyperspectral fusion methods developed in DC8.
+PhD-awarding institution for DC8 and home of the CNRS-SATIE laboratory, which co-supervises DC8.
+Contributes statistical signal processing and uncertainty quantification expertise directly applied to XRF + hyperspectral fusion methods.
 One of France's top-ranked research universities.

 🇫🇷